Delivering E-invoicing Solutions with a Unified AP Platform

 The roots of e-invoicing date back to the mid 60s, with the arrival of electronic data interchange (EDI).
 Fast forward to the late 2000s, organizations and governments started to see the potential of e-invoicing to reduce fraud and improve tax compliance.
 In 2001, Chile introduced voluntary e-invoicing, with the initiative spreading across Latin America over the following years.

 Multiple European tax authorities are planning to proceed with e-invoicing mandate.
-First up was Italy, implementing the new regulations in 2014.
-With France, Poland, Romania, and Spain planning to mandate e-invoicing within the next three years.
-And Germany on January 1st, 2025.
+First up was Italy, implementing the new regulations in multiple phases throughout 2014.
+Germany last year.
+With Belgium, Poland, and France arriving in 2026.
+Still to come, but unconfirmed, are Spain, Slovakia, and Estonia.

 I know it’s tempting to hope for a postponement.
 Or delay making a decision.
 But, like it or not, it’s happening.
 It’s time to choose your e-invoicing solution.